xenit-eu/helm-alfresco/README.md

 #### `solr.registry`

-* Required: true if solr.enabled and solr.image not set
+* Required: false
 * Default: `docker.io`
 * Description: The registry where the docker container can be found in

 #### `solr.repository`

-* Required: true if solr.enabled and solr.image not set
+* Required: false
 * Default: `xenit/alfresco-solr6-xenit`
 * Description: The repository of the docker image that will be used

 #### `solr.tag`

-* Required: true if solr.enabled and solr.image not set
+* Required: false
 * Default: `2.0.6`
 * Description: The tag of the docker image that will be used